-Why are Activities Important for Adults with Dementia?
+Why Are Activities Important for Adults Living with Dementia?

 Activities can provide a sense of purpose and independence, as well as help to lessen any agitation or anxiety your loved one might be experiencing.
 Loneliness and isolation are often associated with Alzheimer’s disease and dementia – activities can be a simple way to incorporate more socialization into your loved one’s daily routine.

 On a practical level, activities can help your loved one maintain skills they use every day.
 Writing, drawing, singing, or dancing – activities can also be a great way for your loved one to express their feelings.

 Depending on the type of activity, caregivers may be able to enjoy a few quiet moments alone, or spend time bonding with their loved one.